mgp/book-notes/do-more-faster.markdown

 by David Cohen and Brad Feld

+*I, [Michael Parker](http://omgitsmgp.com/), own this book and took these notes to further my own learning.
+If you enjoy these notes, please [purchase the book](http://www.amazon.com/Do-More-Faster-TechStars-Accelerate/dp/0470929839)!*

 ### Theme 1: Idea and Vision
 * pg 12: If you can raise your prices and customers still your product, you've found a pain point to exploit.
 * pg 20: If you're not embarrassed when you ship your first version, you've waited too long.